makrai/notes/bergman18-KR-Practionary-Peirce-Springer.md

 * NLP: many semantic tasks such as tagging or categorizing or questioning already perform at acceptable levels for most projects.
 We naturally call the
   * ‘knowledge-based artificial intelligence.’
 KBAI would arise from better KR
-  * a common theme throughout the book.
+  * a common theme throughout the book
-* the question of meaning, inextricably entwined with context and perspective.
+* the question of meaning, inextricably entwined with context and perspective
   * as well as the usual vagaries of imprecise semantics.
 Root cause analysis
   * meaningful, interoperable information suggests one pivotal factor
-    * describe source content adequately in context to its use.
+    * describe source content adequately in context to its use
   * capturing and reflecting context is essential for interoperability
   * reason over it and test new knowledge against it, a structural form we call a ‘knowledge graph.’
 All of this requires
-  * grounding: a logical and coherent theory a for how to represent knowledge.
+  * grounding: a logical and coherent theory a for how to represent knowledge
 * philosophy: Charles Sanders Peirce and Claude Shannon,
-  * each explicating one of the boundary senses of information.
+  * each explicating one of the boundary senses of information
   * Shannon emphasized the message and mechanical aspects of information;
   * Peirce emphasized meaning in both breadth and depth.
 In the
   * combination, we see semantics and groundings as essential to convey
 * C.S.
 Peirce belongs in the ranks of George Boole, Shannon, A Turing, Neumann from the perspective of KR, the meaning of information, and hewing to reality
 * The lens I use is strictly that of Peirce and his views
-  * There are neutral textbooks on KR in computer and information science.
+  * There are neutral textbooks on KR in computer and information science
-    * KR reference texts by van Harmelan [1] or Brachman and Levesque [2].
+    * KR reference texts by van Harmelan [1] or Brachman and Levesque [2]
   * pragmatism, according to a specific maxim and a recommended methodology to
     * what the Peirce scholar Kelly Parker calls a ‘practionary.’
 To my

 ## 1.1 Structur of the book

 * central portion of the book (Parts II–IV) reflects C.S.
-Peirce’s universal categories of Firstness, Secondness, and Thirdness.
-  Across nearly five decades of writings, Peirce likens the universal categories to more than 60 different expressions (Table 6.2).
+Peirce’s universal categories of Firstness, Secondness, and Thirdness Across nearly five decades of writings, Peirce likens the universal categories to more than 60 different expressions (Table 6.2).
 The expression used for this central